dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 ever so slightly for several weeks and when I logged on that morning to do business as usual the trade channel was in a state of chaos.
 Stormshields were going for 20 SoJ, other higher value items were impossible to obtain.
-The heydays were over and everyone knew it.
+The heydays were over, and everyone knew it.
 The once busy trade channels would slowly fade to silence\..."

 Eventually, the game developers were able to get a handle on the